Five dead in horror crash near Waverley Racecourse, Taranaki

-Five people are dead and three have critical injuries in a horror crash near Waverley in South Taranaki.
+Five people are dead and three have critical injuries after a horror crash near Waverley in South Taranaki.

+Police said four people were in each car that collided head-on on State Highway 3.
+Four of the dead were elderly and travelling in one car.
+A person from the other car is also dead.

+Two adults and one young person are injured.
+Their ages are unknown.

 Whanganui Sergeant Colin Wright said two cars have collided and confirmed there had been multiple deaths.